MwangiN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword displays lines containing the pattern “root” from the file /etc/passwd <br/>
 15-countthatword Displays the number of lines that contain the pattern “bin” in the file /etc/passwd <br/>
 16-whatsnext Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd <br/>
-17-hidethiword Displays all the lines in the file /etc/passwd that do not contain the pattern “bin”
+17-hidethiword Displays all the lines in the file /etc/passwd that do not contain the pattern “bin” <br/>
+18-letteronly Displays all lines of the file /etc/ssh/sshd_config starting with a letter. <br/>
+19-AZ Replaces all characters A and c from input to Z and e respectively. <br/>
+20-hiago  removes all letters c and C from input. <br/>
+21-reverse reverses its input. <br/>
+22-users_and_homes displays all users and their home directories, sorted by users